What Is Dementia?

 These forms of dementia are partially manageable, but they aren't reversible and get worse over time:

 Usually, dementia goes through these stages.
-But it may vary depending on the area of the brain that is affected.
+But it may vary depending on the area of the brain that’s affected.

-3) Mild decline: You'll notice more changes in his thinking and reasoning.
-He may have trouble making plans, and he may repeat himself a lot.
-He may also have a hard time remembering recent events.
+3. Mild decline.
+You'll notice more changes in their thinking and reasoning.
+They may have trouble making plans, and they may repeat themselves a lot.
+They may also have a hard time remembering recent events.

-4) Moderate decline: He'll have more problems with making plans and remembering recent events.
-He may have a hard time with traveling and handling money.
+4. Moderate decline.
+They'll have more problems with making plans and remembering recent events.
+They may have a hard time with traveling and handling money.

-6) Severe decline: He'll begin to forget the name of his spouse.
-He'll need help going to the restroom and eating.
-You may also see changes in his personality and emotions.
+6. Severe decline.
+They'll begin to forget the name of their spouse.
+They’ll need help going to the restroom and eating.
+You may also see changes in their personality and emotions.

-7) Very severe decline: He can no longer speak this thoughts.
-He can't walk and will spend most of his time in bed.
+7. Very severe decline.
+They can no longer speak their thoughts.
+They can't walk and will spend most of their time in bed.